PriyaranjanKS/FusionDevBlogs/_posts/2024-07-02-Copilot-Website-Orchestration.md

 tags: [Copilot Studio]
 ---

-In this guide, we will walk through the steps to create a Farming Assistant chatbot using Microsoft Copilot Studio.
+In this guide, we will walk through the steps to create a Farming Assistant Copilot using Microsoft Copilot Studio.
 This Copilot assistant will **help farmers by providing information across three scenarios where specific information resides on three different websites:**
 - Providing specific information on **farming queries** by searching the public website of the United States Department of Agriculture (USDA) and providing contextual answers to farmer queries.
 - Based on the query answer on appropriate farming conditions, the farmer can further ask for current **climate conditions** from Weather.com to get a detailed weather report.
 - In addition to this, we provide additional details about **loan facilities** by querying the farmers.gov site.